-The WKN licensing is mandatory for all fighters, promoters, participants and/not only.
-Please contact WKN World Office to obtain more information.
+The WKN licensing is mandatory for all fighters, promoters, matchmakers, timekeepers, and others directly involved in the competition.
+Please contact WKN to obtain more information.

 4) Exhibition bouts

-All and any exhibition bouts are not to be considered as sanctioned bouts by the WKN.
-In order to include exhibition bouts into the program of the event sanctioned by the WKN, promoter is required to receive, in advance, an approval from the WKN representative.
+All and any exhibition bouts are not to be considered as sanctioned bouts by WKN.
+In order to include exhibition bouts on the program of the event sanctioned by WKN, promoter is required to receive, in advance, an approval from WKN representative.

-The WKN representative may decline a request due to conditions that may be considered as unsafe for participants eg a miss-match due to weight spread and/or/not only experience; or inconsistent with the general standards established by the WKN.
+The WKN representative may decline a request due to conditions that may be considered as unsafe for participants e.g. a miss-match due to weight spread and/or/not only experience; or inconsistent with the general standards.

 Section III.
 Pre-fight regulations

-Any fighter applying for eligibility to compete in the WKN event must be examined by a physician (registered medical practitioner), to establish both physical and mental fitness for competition.
+Any fighter applying for eligibility to compete in WKN event must be examined by a registered physician, to establish both physical and mental fitness for competition.
 Such examination must be taken not later than 36 hours prior the event.
 Additionally, fighters must be examined at the weigh-in, and may be examined again on the day of the event.

 - Hepatitis B

 Doping control (drug testing) may be required.

 *An immediate post-fight examination of each fighter by physician is compulsory.